Review of 20 Canadian Universities with the Highest Acceptance Rates

 - Acceptance Rate – 83%

-Wilfrid Laurier University was founded in 1911 and named after Canada’s 7th prime minister.
-Being part of the Laurier community means striving to build knowledge in service to society.
-It is Ontario’s most sustainable campus and it now has a student population of 19,500 and a selection of over 100 courses, taught in what they call ‘active learning classrooms’.
-Laurier students love the university so much that Wilfrid Laurier University consistently tops Maclean’s University Rankings in student satisfaction.
+In 1911, Wilfrid Laurier University was created and named after the 7th Prime Minister of Canada.
+Being part of the community of Laurier means working to create awareness that serves society.
+It is the most sustainable campus in Ontario and now has a population of 19,500 students and a choice of over 100 classes taught in what they term ‘successful learning classrooms’.
+Laurier students enjoy the university so much that in student satisfaction, Wilfrid Laurier University regularly tops Maclean’s University Rankings.

 20. University of Lethbridge

 The University of Lethbridge is a leading academic institute and a top-ranking Canadian university.
 The school, founded in 1971, offers more than 150 degree programs and now has more than 8,700 students.
 Lethridge University is also one of the colleges with the highest acceptance rates in Canada.
 By submitting, you can use that to your advantage!
 It is renowned for its hospitable climate and tight, concentrated class sizes.
 Found west of the Oldman River, the visually spectacular and spacious University Hall stretches through a vibrant coulee landscape.
 It is the pride of UofL, founded by Arthur Erickson, a distinguished Canadian architect and urban planner.